Pingus/pingus/README.md

 ------------

-Pingus is a free Lemmings(tm) clone for GNU/Linux, Win32 and other operating systems supported by SDL.
+Pingus is a free Lemmings(tm) clone for GNU/Linux, Win32 and other operating systems supported by SDL2.
 It is covered under the GPL, check the file COPYING, for more information.

-See INSTALL for generic install instructions, INSTALL.unix for instructions on how to compile and run Pingus from source on GNU/Linux and INSTALL.Win32 for Windows.
+See `INSTALL.linux.md` for instructions on how to compile and run Pingus from source on GNU/Linux and `INSTALL.macosx.md` for MacOSX.

 Information about the game, new versions and additional documentation can be found at the Pingus webpage: